To all my Jonny Pals,

 “Iím in,” she said.

 Jonny waited for weeks for Morlock to get back to him.
 And months.
 But the professor never returned any of his calls.
 Jonny and Boris even took part in the lottery to see him from time to time but they never again pulled the winning numbers.
 August turned into September and September turned into October.
 Ultimately, the muse had to crank out another one of his Christmas stories and while it met with its usual success, it really pissed off the Womenís National Basketball Association.
 Jonnyís birthday on December 15th came and went but since he had given up drinking some years before, he no longer accepted gifts of alcohol that had once been a tradition and the day passed like any other.
-Frances had run off with Chocolate Brown, MZ was working overtime at the malt shop and even Boris was spending most of his time with a female poodle he met at the dog park, so Jonny was alone.
+Frances was in South Dakota leading a protest to scrape the faces off of Mt.
+Rushmore because it was sacred Native American land, MZ was working overtime at the malt shop and even Boris was spending most of his time with a female poodle he met at the dog park, so Jonny was alone.
 Christmas was almost upon us and for the first time in his life, he didnít give a damn.
 In fact, he might have missed the holiday altogether if Boris hadnít asked him if he had sent the mortgage payment for Casa de Jonny that was due on the 24th of every month.
 It was only then that Jonny realized it was Christmas Eve and he was going to spend it bingeing Netflix and crying.
 Or thatís what he thought until just before noon, when his phone rang and on the other end was Professor Morlock.